VIC.GOV.AU | Policy and Advisory Library

 • enhance the educational opportunities of students at the school

-• ensure the school and the council complies with any requirements of the Education and Training Reform Act, the Education and Training Reform Regulations, a Ministerial Order or a direction, guideline or policy issued under the Education and Training Reform Act.
+• ensure the school and the council complies with any requirements of the Education and Training Reform Act 2006, the Education and Training Reform Regulations 2017, a Ministerial Order or a direction, guideline or policy issued under the Education and Training Reform Act 2006.

-These school council objectives must be taken into account by school council members when exercising any of their powers, duties or functions.
+These school council objectives must be considered by school council members when exercising any of their powers, duties or functions.

 Delegation of school council powers, duties and functions